Mano Negra affair: Legal proceedings

 In June 1883, the Jerez court sentenced seven people and eight accomplices to 17 years and four months of prison.
 Two people were acquitted, but the prosecutor appealed the sentence to the Supreme Court, who ruled in April 1884 in favor of the death penalty for all but one accused.
 Nine sentences were commuted to jail time and seven were executed by garrote two months later in Jerez de la Frontera's Plaza del Mercado.
 Three days later, the judges were recognized by the Order of Isabella the Catholic.

 In the murders of the innkeepers, one of the five people who attacked the husband at dawn on December 4 and stabbed the couple was shot dead at the scene of the crime.
 The other four were sentenced to death but never executed.
 In the death of the ranch guard, two people were tried and one was sentenced to a long prison term.

-Afterwards, the FRTE's La Revista Social showed solidarity with workers but not with the condemned.
+Afterwards, the FTRE's La Revista Social showed solidarity with workers but not with the condemned.
 In the clandestine newspaper of Los Desheredados, an illegalist and anarcho-communist group that had split from the FTRE, lamented that the Jerez executions went uncontested.